Interleague play: 2023–present: Expanded interleague play

 As part of the Collective Bargaining Agreement signed in 2022, interleague play was expanded from twenty to forty-six games where each team played a three-game series against each opposite league team and a four-game (two home, two away) season series against their natural rival.
 In 2025 and beyond, each team will play a six-game series in a home-and-home format (three games at each team's park), against its natural rival and a single three-game series against the other fourteen interleague opponents, with the venue alternating every year.
-This increases the amount of interleague games per team to forty-eight and gives the MLB a total of 720 interleague games a season.
+This increases the amount of interleague games per team to forty-eight and gives MLB a total of 720 interleague games a season.
 Teams that were part of the “split rivalry” rotation from 2013 to 2022 had permanent rivalry matchups assigned to them.

-In 2025, this expands further to forty-eight games per team as interleague rivals will revert to the six game matchups between rivals that were played from 1999 to 2012, and in 2015, 2018, 2020, and 2021, for a total of 720 interleague games per season.
+In 2025, this expanded further to forty-eight games per team as interleague rivals reverted to the six game matchups between rivals that were played from 1999 to 2012, and in 2015, 2018, 2020, and 2021, for a total of 720 interleague games per season.

 Most days, there will be either one, three, or five interleague games scheduled, as an average of around 3.8 interleague games are played per day.
 With fifteen teams in each league, the number of interleague games is almost always odd, with exceptions based on when teams from each of the AL and NL have the same off day.
 Doubleheaders and make-up games also apply should a rainout or other extended delay requires one or more games to be postponed.